 ORDERS SHIPPING ON 23rd APRIL

-‘North West’ is the sophomore effort from FEEL RIGHT, fourteen high tempo, lo-fi pop songs made by two twenty some-things with a flair for infectious, sticky, ear worming hooks, and an innate handle on melody.
+‘North West’ is the sophomore effort from FEEL RIGHT, fourteen high tempo, lo-fi pop songs made by two twenty some-things with a flair for infectious, sticky hooks, and an innate handle on melody.

 Nick says of the writing process for the record: